RajabovAhmadjon/Exadel_Internship/Task3-IaC/README.md

 7. Step 3 read as:
 EC2 CentOS should have outgoing and incoming access: ICMP, TCP/22, TCP/80, TCP/443, only to EC2 Ubuntu.
 8. On EC2 CentOS install nginx (note.
 Remember about step 7, the task can be done in any way, it is not necessary to use terraform)
 - Create a web page with the text “Hello World”.
 This page must be visible from the  EC2 Ubuntu.
+(Use SSH)

 The result of steps.1-7. is a terraform files in your GitHub. +file with output terraform plan BEFORE creating infrastructure.
 The result of step EXTRA 8, is or scripts (if you have one), or an explanation of how this can be implemented.